Virtualisation: What are the causes of virtual system data loss?

 The downside to virtualisation

 In order to transform a physical server into many virtual machines (VMs), an additional software layer is added.
-While simplifying the admin user experience, virtualization raises the overall complexity of the IT environment as the underlying hardware is obfuscated, making it more difficult for admins to know which physical system their VMs are running on or which storage is used for a particular machine in the event of data loss.
+While simplifying the admin user experience, virtualisation raises the overall complexity of the IT environment as the underlying hardware is obfuscated, making it more difficult for admins to know which physical system their VMs are running on or which storage is used for a particular machine in the event of data loss.
 With fewer people to maintain and monitor a larger number of virtual machines (compared to physical servers), there are greater chances for problems and data loss.

 The main reasons for data loss in virtual environments

 Data gathered across the globe by Ontrack Data Recovery reveals that several causes of data loss incidents for virtualised environments.
 The leading reasons for virtual machine data loss are user error, ransomware, hardware failures and RAID corruption.
 The purpose of this paper is to layout what leads to virtual data loss and explain how global data recovery providers are able to resolve a high percentage of even the most challenging data loss situations in virtualised environments.

 To help prevent against data loss, modern systems will often use some form of replication of data across multiple physical drives (HDD or SSD) that is consolidated into a single logical unit.
 This data protection can be a hardware or software-based solution.
 RAID combines multiple hard drives or data stripes to improve redundancy, increase data reliability and boost I/O (input/output) performance.
 RAID effectively fragments data across many disks and reassembles it when requested by the user or needed by the system.